AnnaVerbe/Sensory_ring/README.md

 File: RA_model.m
 ```

-> Ring attractor network with sigma-pi units, as described in the SI of (Verbe, Martinez & Viollet, 2022)
+> Ring attractor network with sigma-pi units, as described in the SI of (Verbe, Martinez & Viollet)

 ## Matlab/simulink-based model:
 ```